How Meghan Markle Ruined Her Own Brand

 2022–2023 · The Platform Era

 Spotify terminated.
 Netflix contracted.
-The documentary worked; everything after it asked audiences to care without the royal rupture as the engine.
+The documentary worked; everything after asked audiences to care without the royal rupture as the engine.
 The audience, in measurable numbers, declined.
 Archetypes: one season.
+Live to Lead: underwhelmed.
 Polo: underwhelmed.
+Heart of Invictus: underwhelmed.
 The lifestyle pivot began.

 2024–2025 · The Commercial Turn

-As Ever, With Love, Meghan, the Australia tour.
-Real commercial traction (the $27M jam figure) alongside real execution failures (the Sydney retreat).
-The gap between the brand's promise and its delivery became publicly documentable rather than inferrable.
+As Ever, With Love Meghan, the Australia tour.
+Real commercial traction (the $27M jam figure) alongside real execution failures (the Sydney retreat gift bag with the $4.50 Funday sweets).
+The gap between the brand's promise and its delivery became publicly documentable rather than merely inferrable.

 2026 · The Current Position

-Netflix first-look deal, no enthusiasm visible.
+Netflix first-look deal, no enthusiasm visible anywhere.
 As Ever operating independently of its launch infrastructure.
 With Love, Meghan cancelled after Season 2.
-The issue is no longer controversy — it is trust, coherence, and whether any version of the brand can still land with an audience that has now watched five years of promises not quite arrive.
+The issue is no longer controversy.
+It is trust, coherence, and whether any version of the brand can still land with an audience that has now watched five years of promises not quite arrive.
+The answer, so far, is unclear.
+The window is narrowing.

 Curiosity — still high, still watching